agnibha-chatterjee/CS5600/practicum2/README.md

 - All file paths for the server are relative to the `server_root` directory.
 - The server will create directories as needed for uploads.
 - The `RM` command uses the standard C `remove()` function, so it will only delete empty directories or files.
+- Permissions are set at initial upload and enforced by the server; read-only files cannot be modified or deleted.

 ## Authors